vic-ffm/neo4j-export-tool/README.md

 ## Output Format

-The tool exports to JSON Lines (JSONL) format, where each line is a valid JSON object:
+The tool exports to JSON Lines (JSONL) format, where each line is a valid JSON object.
+See [Metadata.md](Metadata.md) for complete metadata structure details.

 ### File Naming Convention